Ossie Clark: 1980s and later

 Going into the 1980s, fashion—British fashion in particular—turned towards the new punk rock craze.
-Clothing from Vivienne Westwood's shop on the King's Road became the most popular look and one of Malcolm McLaren's "Scum" T-shirt text went so far as to include Ossie Clark under the heading "Hates".
+Clothing from Vivienne Westwood's shop on the King's Road became a popular look and one of Malcolm McLaren's "Scum" T-shirt text went so far as to include Ossie Clark under the heading "Hates".
 Clark's romantic flowing gowns were no longer in fashion.
 His fortunes declined to bankruptcy and he largely stopped working commercially.
-Famously devoid of business acumen, he blamed his downfall on banks and the taxman's ruthless insistence on cashing in all his assets.
+Famously devoid of business acumen, he blamed his downfall on banks and the taxman's insistence on cashing in all his assets.
 His bitterness at this and a short-sighted determination to sit out the bankruptcy term, along with deep depression, meant he worked only on private commissions that were paid for by barter.
 A loyal band of famous clients and friends would order a dress and pay for it by loaning a holiday house in the Caribbean or paying for his sewing machine to be repaired.

 In 1984 he was persuaded by a friend to go back to work with Radley.
 Clark produced garments with shoulder details based on sea shells but according to his diaries was then sacked by Radley that same year.
 A note written by Clark to the DHSS (p.
 147) says: "I did not leave my position as a dress designer with Firwool of my own accord, as stated overleaf.
 It was put to me that as my designs weren't selling, they couldn't continue to invest in me and I was given two weeks notice on the 19th of October 1984.
 I wasn't offered a choice of continuing to work or not—I was fired."
 This version of events is backed up by a friend, the artist Guy Burch, who recalls that Clark told him Radley had found the complicated shell patterns impossible to make commercially.